algorand/pixel/spec.md

 Then, the generators in the parameters are generated from `hash_to_group(input, ciphersuite)` function, where the input is
 `DOM_SEP_PARAM_GEN | ciphersuite | seed | ctr`.
 The `ctr` is incremental for multiple group elements.
 The `ctr` does not reset if when we generate generators for different groups.
-(It seemsa redundant to have a ciphersuite id in both `input` and `ciphersuite` fields.
+(It seems redundant to have a ciphersuite id in both `input` and `ciphersuite` fields.
 But this is only one byte and should not affect the performance in most cases.
-It is also consistant with the rest of the inputs for `hash_to_field`.)
+It is also consistent with the rest of the inputs for `hash_to_field`.)

 * The key generation function also takes a seed as one of the inputs.
 This seed is also provided by the caller.
 Same check on the seed is done as in parameter generation.
   * A master secret (`x`, or `alpha`, i.e., the exponent for the pk) is generated from